 4. Decide what really matters to you.

 I truly love the end of the rows at Target.
-They have the coolest stuff that just should be a part of my world.
-But if I give it a second thought I probably love other things a whole lot more.
+They have the coolest stuff that just needs to be a part of my world.
+But when I give it a second thought, I realize I love other things a whole lot more.
 Like my peace of mind.
 So don’t spend on anything that isn’t important, even if it’s ever-so-cute.

 5. Plan for the surprise.

-Once you get a handle on your everyday life expenditures, the next step is to identify big bills that may come in once or twice a year—or the “did my car really break down again?” inevitable life challenges and add them in.
-Yes, we all want to think the surprises aren’t coming, but they will.
+Once you get a handle on your everyday life expenditures, the next step is to identify big bills that may come in once or twice a year—and those “did my car really break down again?” inevitable life challenges—and add them in.
+Yes, we all want to think the surprises aren’t coming, but they do.